rtek1000/W1209-firmware-modified/README.md

 - Remote Control (in progress).

 ----------------

+### Firmware for using the W1209 as a programmable thermostat

+#### Code adaptation for Eclipse IDE:
+- Updates and new features have been added.

+- Uses less program memory than the Arduino IDE.

+- Makefile compilation mode, similar to the [original](https://github.com/mister-grumbler/w1209-firmware) way.
+- - (No more editing the Makefile file manually to modify source filenames).

+- Navigation between files and references is easier than in the Arduino IDE.
+- - (apparently all functions working)

 - Remote version (serial port emulated by timers) [here](https://github.com/rtek1000/W1209-firmware-modified/tree/master/W1209-firmware-Remote).
 - Windows app to manage settings: